With Zoom, all parties can easily connect to the same video meeting using their platform of choice (computers, mobile devices, or regular phones).

 In order to start the meeting, you’ll also need your Host Key (which you shouldn’t share that with other participants to your meetings).

 User accounts should log in here: berkeley.zoom.us to schedule and manage their meetings.

 Departmental accounts should log in here: zoom.us/signin (if you don’t have a password yet, use the Forgot Password link to create one).

 Regular participants don’t need to log in or have a Zoom account, they just need to use the link or meeting information provided by the host.

 Yes, all participants do need to download the Zoom Cloud Meetings app before joining their first meeting.
 The app for PC/Mac or mobile devices can be downloaded from here: zoom.us/download.

-Faculty and staff can request add-on services, including participants using toll-free numbers, in-meeting call-out, Webinar and Zoom Room Services.
-To request Zoom add-on services or a HIPAA-compliant Zoom account, submit a service request.
+Faculty and staff can request add-on services, including participants using Zoom Account Plus, Zoom HIPAA-Compliant Plus Account, Zoom Large Meeting License, Zoom Webinar License.
+To request Zoom add-on services, submit a service request.
 Within this service request link, you can find prices under “Which Zoom service would you like?”.

 There is no cost for all connections using internet-connected devices (computers, and mobile devices using Wi-Fi connections).

 When using regular phone calls, charges do apply depending on the country and kind of connection.
 Check below to find prices for regular phone calls:

 The Co-Host feature will allow you to assign another user in the meeting hosting privileges.
 This can be useful to allow another user to manage the administrative side of the meeting, such as muting participants or starting/stopping the recording.